Search results for “Transactions”: 106 items

 -

-Please explain the situations in which I need to file a tax return with Exness.
+Please explain the circumstances under which I need to file a tax return with Exness.

 If you make a profit from trading with Exness, you may be required to file a tax return.
 Salaried employees must file a tax return if their annual profit exceeds 200,000 yen, and non-salaried individuals must file if their annual profit exceeds 480,000 yen.
 However, unrealized gains or losses on open positions and swap points are not subject to tax reporting.